-Building "tens of thousands" of public homes, capping rents, ending homelessness and removing interest deductibility for landlords are all on the agenda of the Green Party's housing policy.
+Building "tens of thousands" of public homes, capping rents, ending homelessness and removing interest deductibility for landlords are all on the agenda of a Green Party housing campaign.

-The Greens' housing policy, A Home for Everybody, was released on Wednesday afternoon, well ahead of November's election.
+The Green Party's campaign, called A Home for Everybody, was released on Wednesday afternoon.

 It includes reversing the Coalition Government's $2.9 billion interest deductibility on residential investment property for landlords.
 It also includes capping rent increases to no more than 2% per year and creating a national register for landlords, property managers and boarding houses “to ensure professional accreditation, transparency, and regulatory compliance across the rental property sector.”

-"In a country like Aotearoa, with our wealth of resources and skills, there is no excuse for people to go without a decent home, let alone any home at all," Greens co-leader Marama Davidson says.
+Making their announcement outside a rental home in the Wellington suburb of Te Aro, Davidson said: "In a country like Aotearoa, with our wealth of resources and skills, there is no excuse for people to go without a decent home, let alone any home at all."

-“The idea that housing is a human right should not be controversial.
-And yet, successive governments have allowed housing to be treated as an investment asset first, and a human necessity second.”
+“The idea that housing is a human right should not even be controversial.
+Yet, successive governments have allowed housing to be treated as an investment asset first, and a human necessity second.”

 “Other countries have shown how sensible, practical policies to strengthen renter’s rights and common sense tax settings, to stop housing being treated as a state-sanctioned casino, means more affordable homes.”

-Here’s a breakdown of the Green Party’s housing policy:
+Here’s a breakdown of the Green Party’s housing campaign:

 Making homes more affordable